Ethical culture as a foundation for value creation

 Strong organisations cultivate ethical cultures.
 These do not emerge by accident.
 They are built deliberately through strong leadership, good governance and a long-term approach.

-Organisations are credible when their vision on ethical conduct is reflected in leadership and everyday decisions.
+Organisations are credible when their vision of ethical conduct is reflected

 Especially when it becomes difficult.